grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* They lose track of the sub with the ram, come out of the muddy river outflow into the clear waters.
 	* Suddenly Hemi hears the pursuing boat following, back to running on the surface.
 	* They take evasive maneuvers, but it continues to follow them
+		* the sub with the ram doesn't want to ping because they learned their lesson about attracting the attention of other Authorities
 	* Hemi speculates that the water is exceptionally clear here, and the pursuers are following the _Prospect's_ Shadow.
 		* Why don't they fire at us if they can see us?
 		* They might not be sure it's us.
 They might not even be sure it's a submarine.